remy/CordovaBin/README.md

-PhoneGapBin
+CordovaBin
 ===========

-Where PhoneGap and JS Bin made love, and it came out okay looking.
+Where PhoneGap/Cordova and JS Bin made love, and it came out okay looking.